 Under the parental income test the Additional Boarding Allowance (ABA) entitlement is reduced by $1 for every whole $5 of parental income over the PIFA.
 However where an ABA student has parental income in common with other dependent young people in the family aged under 22, that is over the PIFA, this reduction of $1 is shared among the dependent young people via the family pool.
 For further information see 6.4.2 Calculating the Parental Income Test Result (using the family pool).

-6.9.2 [Deleted section]

 6.10 Waiver of the Parental Income Test